Honolulu authorities investigate arsons at 3 Waikiki hotels

-HONOLULU (AP) — Hawaii authorities were investigating three fires that were intentionally set in different high-rise resort hotels near Waikiki Beach over the past few days, officials said Wednesday.

-A blaze on Monday caused $1.8 million in damage at the 25-story Waikiki Beachcomber by Outrigger.
-The fire was near a storage room on the 14th floor.

-Each fire began at night in a hallway on a floor with guest rooms, Honolulu Fire Department Captain Scot Seguirant said.
+Each fire began at night in a hallway on a floor with guest rooms, said Honolulu Fire Department Captain Scot Seguirant.

-No one was injured in the fires.
-Two of the hotels were partially evacuated.

 Firefighters have referred the case to police for investigation.